kb472/RepData_PeerAssessment1/PA1.md

 ```

 **Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc**

+I used a simple while loop that loops over each row, and if the steps has a NA value, I imputed the NA values with the mean of the 5 minute interval.

 ```r